top of page

 LEARN TO ROW

-For those new to the activity, the Masters Crew Program holds Learn-to-Row events, during which anyone can come down and learn about rowing.
+For those new to the activity, the club holds Learn-to-Row events, during which anyone can come down and learn about rowing.
 Depending on weather and river conditions, and number and experience of participants, we will teach basics of the skill both on a stationary rowing machine (ergometer), and then hopefully also out on the water with other rowers and our instructors.
 The best way to prepare yourself to row is to start in a Single Shell Sculling which you can learn more about below!

 Single sculling: Single shell rowing, also known as sculling, provides a unique opportunity to experience the natural beauty of the Columbia River, while also being an engaging and great form of exercise.
 It is the right place to hone your skills to a level to join the Crew Team.